 bootstrap option of the

 After Qodana has finished analyzing your project, the results become available in the report.

-Running License audit
+Run License audit

-To enable License audit, add these lines to the
+To run License audit, enable the

 Allow or prohibit dependency licenses